 Council conducts regular citizenship ceremonies in accordance with the Australian Citizenship Act 2007 and seeks to welcome participants as full Australian citizens recognising their cultural contributions to our Society.

 Citizenship ceremonies are conducted when required and reflect the significance and dignity of the occasion.
-In 2016/2017 fifteen residents became Australian citizens at various ceremonies organised by Council throughout the year.
+In 2017/2018 two residents became Australian citizens at ceremonies organised by Council throughout the year.